mila-ai4h/rag_tool/README.md

 ## Backlog:

+- Provision documents for Cash project
+- Deployment to cloud
 - Index a URL
+- Add integration tests
 - Add back Langgraph example script?
-- Provision documents for Cash project
-- Deployment to cloud
-- Support "extras" metadata (key-value pairs that users can use for their own needs, e.g. which link should I use to download a document)
 - Use a thread pool to connect to qdrant and make the FastAPI endpoints asynchronous
 - Explore better PDF text parsers as PyMuPDF does not fare very well on certain documents
-- Add integration tests